 With the smartphone revolution we’re seeing in the 21st Century, it’s easy to find hundreds of different apps.
-Whether that be free calorie counter apps or even food diary apps.
-Nowadays you can use technology to easily keep track of your food diary entries.
+Whether that be free calorie counter apps or even food diary apps, it’s easy to keep track of your food diary entries.
 There are a lot of different food diary apps out there, some will tally calories or track your activity, so do a little research before downloading to find one that suits your needs and that you know you'll keep up with.
 It’s easy to fall at the first hurdle and forget to log your meals, so try your best to keep it updated.

 Pay attention to meal frequency and times.
 Are you eating three meals a day?
 Are they spaced out fairly evenly?
-It's okay to experiment with meal frequency (for example, you might eat more small meals throughout the day) but a food diary will help you spot snacking habits, whether that be a weekly food diary or daily.
+It's okay to experiment with meal frequency.
+For example, you might eat more small meals throughout the day, but a food diary will help you spot snacking habits, whether that be a weekly food diary or daily.
 These can help you identify when and why you eat when you aren't really hungry.

-Discover ways to cut calories.
+Discover ways in which you can cut calories.
 Examine your food diary to see if you're eating fresh vegetables, fruits and whole grains more than you're eating processed foods, carbs or sweets.
 How much red meat do you consume in a week?
 Are there easy ways to substitute fresh fruit for that afternoon snack?

 A food diary should include what you eat, roughly how much of it you eat, and the time you ate it.
 If you stick to recording these details in your food diary regularly, you'll be able to gain insight into your eating habits.
 Then, you can make informed decisions on how to achieve a heart healthy diet that will keep your ticker going strong for years to come!